philipp089/Home-Assistant-Config/README.md

   Mobile User Interface
 </h2>

 At the moment (as of Nov.
-21) i control my Smart Home over 16 individual tabs.
+21) I control my Smart Home over 17 individual tabs.
 Use the menu links below to navigate through the tabs.
 Each tab contains a day and a night mode.

 ---